Separation vs. Divorce: Understanding the Difference

 What is a Separation?

 Separation should not be looked at as a better choice over divorce, but rather a first step in determining if you and your spouse should remain apart.
 The day you or your spouse moves out and remain apart under different roofs can be considered your separation date.
 Under North Carolina law, a divorce cannot be filed until you have been separated for one year and one day of your separation date.

 North Carolina doesn’t recognize legal separations, and thus does not have a judicial process that results in a separation decree.
 While separated, you can hire a lawyer to draft a document once two parties are separated, which is a binding contract knows as a “Separation Agreement.”
 This document outlines how issues such as child custody, child support, spousal support and division of assets and debts will be handled during the separation.

 A separation isn’t an ending, but a pause, since a separation is reversible.
 It gives both spouses time and space to figure out their priorities and what they want in life.
 And if you have young children, the term “separation” can sound less serious or traumatic than “divorce.”

 Some couples have even credited their separation with saving their marriage and ultimately making it stronger.

 The difference between a divorce and a separation is simple but stark.
 A divorce is a formal end to your marriage.
 When you get a divorce, you are no longer married.
 You’re free to remarry and live your life as a single person.
 You no longer have any legal obligation to your former spouse, outside of what is ordered by the court.
 There’s no turning back—divorce is the end of the road.

 A divorce is best for people who, after being separated one year and one day, still do not wish to be associated with their spouse anymore, have no hope for reconciliation, or who plan to remarry in the future.
-If you and your spouse believe divorce is the solution, there are many steps you must take, preferably with the help of a divorce attorney such as those at Mulligan Epstein.
+If you and your spouse believe divorce is the solution, there are many steps you must take, preferably with the help of a divorce attorney such as those at Mulligan Attorneys,.

 When in Doubt, Get it in Writing